 Pack a large, healthy lunch each day, avoiding lunchables, sugary snacks, soda, and energy drinks.
 In addition to a full lunch, please pack two additional snacks.
 We keep our campers active, and they tend to get quite hungry throughout the camp day!

 We encourage the use of reusable containers in your child's lunch.
-We practice a "pack it in, pack it out" mentality as we do not have any trash cans on property.
-Any trash produced from lunch or snacks will be put back in your child's lunchbox or backpack and sent back home.
+We practice a "pack it in, pack it out" mentality and any trash produced from lunch or snacks will be put back in your child's lunchbox or backpack and sent back home.
+Campers will also participate in friendly competitions throughout the week to see which camp groups produce the least amount of trash from their lunches.